localpreservation/presentations/2016-12-09-localpastdc.md

 Note:

 We are taking notes on today's workshop in an [open Google Document](http://bit.ly/localpastdc-notes).
 Please add your own comments, resources, and observations to the document throughout the workshop today.
-Our notes provide a record both for everyone who is here today and anyone who wanted to be here and couldn't make it!
+Notes provide a record both for everyone who is here today _and_ everyone who wanted to be here but couldn't attend!

 ---